Indianblanketcontinuingeducation88/authentik-frosted-theme/README.md

 Enable remember me on this device
 ```

-Set **WebAuthn Authenticator Validation stage** to a validation stage that allows WebAuthn devices.
+Then under Passkey settings on the same page, set **WebAuthn Authenticator Validation stage** to a validation stage that allows WebAuthn devices (default should be `passkey-autofill-validation`)

 Save the stage.

 Open **Flows and Stages → Flows**.

-Open the authentication flow used by the Brand.
+Open (Click on it, not EDIT) the authentication flow used by the Brand (commonly `default-authentication-flow`)

 Open **Stage Bindings**.